Echo sounding: Single beam

 A single-beam echo sounder is one of the simplest and most fundamental types of underwater sonar.
 They are ubiquitous in the boating world and used on a number of different marine robotic vehicles.
-It operates by using a transducer to emit a pulse through the water and listen for echos to return.
+It operates by using a transducer to emit a pulse through the water and listen for echoes to return.
 Using that data, it's able to determine the distance from the strongest echo, which can be the seafloor, a concrete structure, or other larger obstacle.
 A fishfinder is an echo sounding device used by both recreational and commercial fishers.

 Common use

 As well as an aid to navigation (most larger vessels will have at least a simple depth sounder), echo sounding is commonly used for fishing.
 Variations in elevation often represent places where fish congregate.
 Schools of fish will also register.

 Hydrography

 In areas where detailed bathymetry is required, a precise echo sounder may be used for the work of hydrography.
 There are many considerations when evaluating such a system, not limited to the vertical accuracy, resolution, acoustic beamwidth of the transmit/receive beam and the acoustic frequency of the transducer.